Do Microbrands Deserve Their Popularity?

 Praising the industrious nature of the people behind these projects aside, long story short: the idea seems to be great.
 There’s quite a lot of brands making good use of the funds pledged.

-Would I buy a watch by microbrand myself?
-Was I not spending my watch budget for vintage watches, probably yes.
+Would I buy a watch from a microbrand myself?
+If I wasn’t spending my watch budget for vintage watches, probably yes.

 In many ways, the same rules apply.
 Especially the golden rule, so often repeated in the forums: buy the seller (words to live by).
 One could even imply, that it’s not unlike the old days (before the quartz crisis).